-- Problems raising from sitting positions
+- Problems arise from sitting positions

 - Abdominal swelling

 Mononeuropathy refers to damage occurring in one single nerve.
-It can be the leg, torso, or the face.
+It can be the leg, torso, or face.
 Although it causes severe pain, this condition doesn’t have long-term ailments.
 The symptoms tend to disappear within a few months.